JohnMannion51/go-problems-work-sheet/README.md

 3. go build 01-hello-world.go
 (this will produce an executable file)
 Run the executable produced.
-4. ./01-hello-world.exe
+4. 01-hello-world.exe
 Hello, world!.
-5.Repeat steps 3 and 4 above, replacing the filenames as appropriate. go compile <filename.go>
+5. Repeat steps 3 and 4 above, replacing the filenames as appropriate.
-./<filename.exe>
+6. go compile filename.go
+7. filename.exe

 # Worksheet
 The GO problem worksheet can be found [here](https://data-representation.github.io/problems/go-fundamentals.html)